John Robert Lindsey

-During the 2019/20 season, he will also make house debuts at Opéra de Montréal as Monostatos in Die Zauberflöte and at Opera on the Avalon as Edward in Ours by John Estacio.
+His 2019/20 season also includes house debuts at Opéra de Montréal as Monostatos in Die Zauberflöte and at Opera on the Avalon as Edward in Ours by John Estacio.

 Mr. Lindsey, who has been described as “a blazing tenor” by Opera News, has gained a reputation as a budding dramatic tenor with a connection to German, English and new works repertoire.

 In the 2018/19 season, Mr. Lindsey appeared in Madison Opera’s annual Opera in the Parks concert, in anticipation of a role and company debut as the Prince in Rusalka, and returned to Austin Opera for a reprisal of Jonathan Dale in Silent Night, a role he originated for the world première at Minnesota Opera.
 The 2017/18 season included his role debut as Froh in Das Rheingold with Arizona Opera.

 Recent engagements include Narraboth in Salome with the Minnesota Orchestra, Jonathan Dale with Michigan Opera Theater, Ben Marco in The Manchurian Candidate with Austin Opera, Lloyd in the world premiere of Paul Moravec’s The Shining, Don José in Carmen with Opera San Jose, and on the concert stage, Beethoven’s Symphony No. 9, conducted by Sebastian Lang Lessing.